 |Making sure that spending is proportionate to the ad metrics||Finalizing small details like tags and structure etc.|

 |Doing SEO||Guest posting, social media, and other tactics|

 This is one crucial point that differentiates SEO from SEM or vice versa.
 This is in terms of approach.

 We all know that whether to go for the whole or SEO part, the target is only and only one: getting more and more traffic for one’s website.

-The way how both strategies channelize the traffic from the internet in general to one’s website is what makes the difference.
+How both strategies channel the traffic from the internet to one’s website makes the difference.

 As we know, search engine marketing includes search engine optimization as well.
 However, it is a group of techniques that includes SEO, and if we minimize SEO from SEM, it is all about paid advertising.

 SEO, on the other hand, is about getting more and more traffic from unpaid sources.

 This is the difference in terms of approach.
 SEM (minus SEO) is all about allocating ad budget, managing expenses, launching ad campaigns, and taking other actions that do the same thing – bringing traffic in return for money (via ads mostly).